 CHAKRA YOGA is the practice of using yoga postures and controlled breath, known as pranayama, to cleanse, balance, and open the chakras of the body.

 - Helps sharpen the mind while balancing and opening chakras

-- Promotes deeper relaxation and opening of body
+- Promotes more profound relaxation and opening of the body

 Debbie, owner of Go Within Yoga, is certified and registered with Yoga Alliance.
-She has dedicated her services to private, one-on-one instruction where the attention is entirely on helping you with movement principles, improving your alignment, as well as synchronizing breath with drishti (gazing point) and body awareness.
+She has dedicated her services to private, one-on-one instruction where the attention is entirely on helping you with movement principles, improving your alignment, and synchronizing breath with drishti (gazing point) and body awareness.

 For more information, visit Go Within Yoga.